DavidSouther/software_craftsmanship/02_functions_arrays_strings/README.md

 tell us the number of days between two dates.
 We could even use a function which takes one date, changed just the month, and returns that to us!

+While dates tell us the time in human-readable format, there's also the concept of "system time".
+This is the time the computer uses to verify its internal clock.
+In many cases, this is as simple as a counter it keeps internally.
+If your computer has a 1 gigahertz processor, that means its internal chip performs 1 billion calculations per second.
+If it keeps a counter that goes up by one every 1,000 calculations, then for every million times the counter goes up, one second has passed.

+This timing information can be used in a huge number of ways, but we used it during animations in hilo to make the computer sleep for some period of time before moving on to the next operation.
+This let us control the speed of the program tied to what works for humans, rather than letting the program run as fast as it can.
+Usually we want to just let the program run, but for anything involving animation, we want to tie it to speeds for our user.

 Let's head over to the workbooks to see all these examples in action!

 #### Exercise: Dates

 1. Print the current date
     1. Digital Clock Format
     1. At least two lines
     1. Some display styling
     1. Updates every second
 1. Print number of days until:
     1. Martin Luther King day
     1. July 4th
     1. Christmas
     1. New Years
-  1. Their Birthday
+    1. Your Birthday

 ## Arrays